Grants for projects in water and sanitation, marine conservation, and tropical forests

 The Waterloo Foundation (TWF) makes grants internationally and in Wales to address wealth disparity and climate-related issues.

-In addition to these main areas of funding, TWF occasionally funds projects to generate income from apiculture and sustainable aquaculture.
+In addition to these main areas of funding, TWF occasionally funds projects to generate income from enterprises, such as from apiculture and sustainable aquaculture.

 About World Development